bbmokhtari/django-translations/docs/reference/utils.rst

       )

-   To get the :term:`purview` of an entity and the :term:`relations hierarchy` of it:
+   To get the :term:`purview` of an entity and a :term:`relations hierarchy` of it:

    .. testcode:: _get_purview